-City of Fernandina Beach General Election will be held November 6, 2018.
+The City of Fernandina Beach General Election will be held November 6, 2018

 A Runoff Election (if necessary) will be held December 11, 2018

-The City Clerk coordinates City General Elections with the Nassau County Supervisor of Elections Office and is the official filing officer for candidates seeking elected office in the City of Fernandina Beach.
-For more details about voting, visit the Nassau County Supervisor of Elections' website.
+The City Clerk coordinates City General Elections and Runoff Elections with the Nassau County Supervisor of Elections Office and is the official Qualifying Officer for candidates seeking elected office within the City of Fernandina Beach.

-Elections are held each year for candidates for the City Commission Group seats as follows:
+Elections are held each even numbered year for candidates for the City Commission Group seats as follows:

 2018 - Group Seats 4 & 5

 2019 - No Election